sensu/sensu-docs/content/sensu-go/6.5/operations/maintain-sensu/troubleshoot.md

 #### Windows

 The Sensu agent stores service logs to the location specified by the `log-file` configuration flag (default `%ALLUSERSPROFILE%\sensu\log\sensu-agent.log`, `C:\ProgramData\sensu\log\sensu-agent.log` on standard Windows installations).
-For more information about managing the Sensu agent for Windows, see the [agent reference][1].
+For more information about managing the Sensu agent for Windows, Read the [agent reference][1].
 You can also view agent events using the Windows Event Viewer, under Windows Logs, as events with source SensuAgent.

 If you're running a [binary-only distribution of the Sensu agent for Windows][2], you can follow the service log printed to standard output using this command: